Home > Eating In > By Course > Main Dishes > Turkey Taco Stuffed Sweet Potatoes

 Pro-tip: Make some extra servings for easy go-to nutritious lunches during the week.

 1. Prepare and Cook the Sweet Potatoes: Preheat the oven to 350° F. Scrub and clean the sweet potatoes then cut them in half lengthwise.
-Coat the sweet potatoes with olive oil and place the flesh side down on a baking dish.
+Coat the sweet potatoes with olive oil and place the flesh side down on a baking sheet.
 Bake sweet potatoes for 30-40 minutes or until the flesh is fork-tender.
 Note: cooking time will vary based on the size of the sweet potatoes.

 2. Cook the Turkey: While the sweet potatoes are cooking, heat a large skillet on medium heat.
 Cook the ground turkey for approximately 5 minutes or until it begins to lightly brown then add the taco seasoning mix and quartered cherry tomatoes to the ground turkey.
 Stir the turkey, taco seasoning, and tomatoes until completely combined.
 Continue to cook for another 5-10 minutes or until the turkey is completely cooked.